May 8, 2026

 Blog Post Image

-• A free FICO Score may be available through your bank, credit card issuer, auto lender, mortgage servicer or a FICO Score Open Access provider.
-Start by checking your online account, app or monthly statement.
+• Check accounts you already have first.
+A free FICO Score may be available through your bank, credit card issuer, auto lender, mortgage servicer or a FICO Score Open Access provider — start with your online account, app or monthly statement.

-• Checking your own FICO Score doesn't hurt your credit.
-It is generally a soft inquiry, which means it does not affect your score.
+• Checking your own score is safe.
+Pulling your FICO Score is generally a soft inquiry, which doesn't affect your credit no matter how often you check.

 Summary generated by AI, verified by MoneyLion editors